 Fast forward to Thanksgiving day.
 We drove up to Orange County to spend the holiday with Mike’s cousin and her family.
 They had a one-year-old and were super stoked that we were thinking of starting a family, too!
 After a raucous night of drinking (for everyone else), his cousin thrust a pile of ovulation and pregnancy tests into my hands and excitedly told me to take them home for the upcoming months.

 When we got home the next afternoon, I checked my calendar and realized I might actually be ovulating sometime soon, and I was nervously excited to try out one of the ovulation tests.
 You know… just to see what would happen.
-I’d read all about it, and wanted to start the journey myself.
-I had calculated that I had another two to three days before it should’ve been positive… but I figured, what the heck?
+I was expecting a negative, but I’d read all about it, and wanted to try one anyway.
+A “practice” pee test, if you will.
+I had calculated that I still had another two to three days before it should’ve been positive… but I figured, what the heck?
 So I peed in a cup, and dipped in the little test strip.
 And it almost instantly gave me a positive reading.
-Like, clear as day… there was no way that I was misreading the existence of this dark purple line I was starting at.
+Like, clear as day… there was no way that I was misreading the existence of this dark purple line that was staring me in the face.
 Confused, I checked my calendar again to see if my dates were somehow off… but they definitely weren’t.